TatuLund/bean-table/README.md

 ## Release notes

-### 1.2.0
-- Added BeanTable#setClassNameProvider and Column#setClassNameProvider
-- Added support for Column setter chaining

-### 1.1.1
+### 2.1.1
-- Fix issue with setItems(..) not clearing old items
+- Fix issue with missing initial data reset using in-memory data, hence data not shown

-### 1.1.0
+### 2.1.0
-- Add paging support to make BeanTable usable for lazy data providers
+- Add support for components in headers, Column#setHeader(Component)

-### 1.0.0
+### 2.0.0
-- First release
+- First release with support for DataView API introduced in Vaadin 17

 ## Development instructions